oligot/blog/content/posts/flux-forgejo.md

 ### Contribute

-The next step is to create a PR on the [Flux website repository](https://github.com/fluxcd/website) to mention that the Gitea bootstrap command also works with Forgejo, so that other folks know that it works.
+The next step is to [create a PR on the Flux website repository](https://github.com/fluxcd/website/pull/2156) to mention that the Gitea bootstrap command also works with Forgejo, so that other folks know that it works.

+Update: PR merged, it's now [live](https://fluxcd.io/flux/installation/bootstrap/gitea/) :tada: